meashishpatel/Blog-Website/README.md

 ### Make a new folder container
 Make a new folder container inside components and make a file inside that Container.jsx

+## Add CORS
+* Choose website
+* Write the project name
+* Write the server's name as localhost